Trimethylglycine: The Nutrient Most People Overlook

 Who May Benefit from TMG Supplementation

-Many people benefit from TMG without realizing it’s what they need.
+Many people benefit from TMG without realizing they need it.
 You might consider supplementation if you:

-As a physician, I often use TMG as part of a broader methylation support plan — alongside nutrients like methylated folate (5-MTHF), vitamin B12 (methylcobalamin), and vitamin B6 (P-5-P).
-Together, they create the balanced one-carbon metabolism your body depends on for optimal gene expression, neurotransmitter balance, and cellular repair.
+As a physician, I often use TMG as part of a broader methylation support plan, alongside nutrients such as methylated folate (5-MTHF), vitamin B12 (methylcobalamin), and vitamin B6 (P-5-P).
+Together, they support balanced one-carbon metabolism, which your body depends on for optimal gene expression, neurotransmitter balance, and cellular repair.

 How to Take TMG